FrenchTechLead/ftl-astro/src/pages/posts/tech/20201215-learn-http-the-right-way.md

   - Rfc2616
 permalink: https://frenchtechlead.com/posts/tech/20201215-learn-http-the-right-way/
 description: "HTTP stands for Hypertext Transfer Protocol, initially created for web browser/server communication, it has many more use cases today."
-draft: true
+draft: false
 ---

 **HTTP** stands for Hypertext Transfer Protocol, initially created for **web** browser/server communication, it has many more use cases today.

 <Separator/>

-> In the last few years, I’ve observed many junior developers having a hard time creating and maintaining **REST** and **SOAP** services, after a short discussion with them, I often realized that the main reason was the lack of knowledge of the **HTTP** protocol.
+In the last few years, I’ve observed many junior developers having a hard time creating and maintaining **REST** and **SOAP** services, after a short discussion with them, I often realized that the main reason was the lack of knowledge of the **HTTP** protocol.
 So in this article, I’ll briefly explain the fundamentals of the HTTP protocol.

 <Image w="624" h="214" src={img1} t="Client/Server Architecture" solo="true" />